EAS Site History

 September 2021

 After 23 years, I finally switch the background color of EAS from black to dark gray.
 The lower contrast reduces the strain on the eyes, and the new shaded page border (visible on desktop devices) serves as an additional guide.
-Thanks to a CSS filter trick I can avert the creation of half a thousand new thumbnails for the starship database (which keep the black background but are displayed at the exact percentage brighter to blend in with the new background color of dark gray.
+Thanks to a CSS filter trick that I developed all by myself I can avert the creation of half a thousand new thumbnails for the starship database (which keep the black background but are displayed at the exact percentage brighter to blend in with the new background color of dark gray.

 October 2021